-Outsourcing has become widespread among businesses, and with technology advancements can make it more efficient and cost effective.
-In fact, a January 2016 Deloitte survey indicates that 78% of respondents felt positive about their outsourcing relationship.
+Outsourcing has become widespread among businesses, and with technology, advancements can make it more efficient and cost-effective.
+In fact, Deloitte's survey indicates that 78% of respondents felt positive about their outsourcing relationship.

 Having a solid outsourced bookkeeper relationship starts with the basics: establishing the status of your current books, outlining the responsibilities of the outsourced team and in-house staff, as well as ongoing requirements and duties.